Series 1 : ASHA PUTHLI

 Asha Puthli, her life and her work, her internationalism, her fashion, and her dope, sparkling chutzpah, are a grand influence and inspiration informing my own creative work.

-Asha, a living legend, is one of the subjects of my functional-art light-installation project, INTERSTELLAR ICONOCLASTS, for The Story of Space Festival 2017 in Goa, India. [ Previous @ The Story of Light 2015 ]
+Asha, a living legend, is one of the subjects of my functional-art light and immersive VR installation project, INTERSTELLAR ICONOCLASTS, @ The Story of Space Festival 2017 in Goa, India. [ Previous @ The Story of Light 2015 ]

 – – – – – – know more – – – – – –